-As an executive assistant, her core responsibilities are to Greg Korte and Mike Vaccari.
+As an executive assistant, her core responsibilities are to Greg Korte.
 But her memory bank for all things Korte has made her a go-to across the entire company.

 “Everybody in the Midwest, their point of contact is me.
 I do things for the accounting department, IT, HR, preconstruction, marketing.”